Patio Base And Edging

 The geotextile fabric question comes up a lot.
 In stable sandy or gravelly soil, it's optional.
 Over clay, moist subgrade, or anywhere you see soft spots in the excavated soil, use it.
 It sits on top of the compacted subgrade before you add gravel, and its job is to keep fine soil particles from migrating upward into the gravel over time, which is one of the most common causes of patio settling that isn't obvious until three or four years in.

 For pattern-specific planning: a true random layout needs larger 'anchor' pieces (12 inches and up) to fill most of the area, with medium pieces bridging gaps and small pieces used sparingly.
 Avoid cutting in very small slivers to fill awkward corners; they crack easily and look patchy.
+A true random field should avoid obvious clustering and motif-like repeats, and it also needs to prevent overly small “cut-in” slivers that can undermine the intended randomness Avoid cutting in very small slivers to fill awkward corners; they crack easily and look patchy..
 If a gap won't fill with a reasonable-sized piece, shift the surrounding stones slightly.
 A straight ashlar or herringbone pattern requires consistent stone thickness throughout the batch so the surface doesn't become a series of trip hazards.
 When ordering cut stone, specify matching thickness tolerance and ask the supplier to pull from the same quarry run.

 Finish, sealing, and choosing color and texture